mlc-ai/mlc-llm/docs/compilation/python.rst

    :local:
    :depth: 2

-We expose Python API for compiling/building model in the package :py:mod:`mlc_llm`, so that users may build model in any directory in their program (i.e. not just within the mlc-llm repo).
+We expose Python API for compiling/building models in the package :py:mod:`mlc_llm`, so that users may build a model in any directory in their program (i.e. not just within the mlc-llm repo).

 Install MLC-LLM as a Package